-What is an infringement search?
+What is a freedom to operate or patent infringement search?

 Most IP product clearances are concerned with utility patents because changes to the appearance of a product will not be sufficient to avoid infringing a utility patent.
 Therefore, infringement searches of utility patents focus on the claims, and not on the drawings or associated written descriptions.
 While an FTO opinion may refer to examples, or embodiments, shown in a patent for context, you must understand that claims are broadly written to cover concepts that go beyond the preferred embodiments discussed in the specification of the patent.

 Patentability searches typically overlook the claims because the primary issue in a patentability search is figuring out whether the client’s invention is novel.
 This difference in analyses explains the vast difference in costs.

 When does a patent infringement search make sense?

 Naturally, any business launching a new product with innovative features will want to know if they’re going to be sued for patent infringement.
 Does that mean that every new product should receive IP clearance prior to launch?